dutchLuck/ping3/README.md

 shows a StdDev value when it has 10 or more RTT values to put into the standard deviation calculation.

+## Comparison of data sent in echo requests
 The default echo request sent by ping3 is much the same as the echo request sent by the linux ping utility, but differs from the macOS ping echo request because the ICMP Echo message payload data